 Yogurt is high in calcium, vitamin D and protein.

 Holy Guacamole!
 This popular fruit, rich in healthy fats, is a great source of fiber and has more potassium than a banana.

 6. Peanut Butter (or Almond Butter)

 Peanut Butter (and Almond Butter) is rich in B vitamins which can reduce a baby’s risk of developing birth defects, help with development of the nervous system, and assist with metabolizing carbohydrates.
 And yes, unless you yourself are allergic to peanut butter, it is safe to eat during pregnancy.

-It doesn’t just make Popeye strong!
-Spinach is high in potassium, vitamin K, calcium, iron and folate.
-Other veggies with similar benefits includ kale, Brussel sprouts and broccoli.
+Popeye knows the secret to getting extra potassium, vitamin K, calcium, iron and folate is eating spinach.
+Other veggies with similar benefits include kale, Brussel sprouts and broccoli.

 Fatty fish like salmon support healthy skin and tissue development for the baby.
 Salmon is a great source of protein, vitamin D and provides Omega 3 fatty acids to help with the neural development of the baby.

 Whole grains such as farro, quinoa, barley and brown rice help to provide energy and can be a excellent source of fiber, B vitamins and magnesium.

 Lean proteins, like chicken, turkey, seafood and tofu help muscle health in a growing baby.
 Tofu has the added benefit of containing calcium.